Skip to content

 • Per-shed cost is the upper alone.
 Read-only layers are shared across every shed pinning the same manifest; host filesystem reflink support is no longer load-bearing.

-See also: Image Variants, Disk Management, Snapshots, Layer storage optimization.
+See also: Images, Disk Management, Snapshots, Runtime optimization backlog.